 - On demand provision of analytics to consumers, as specified in clause 6.

-- Provision of bulked data related to Analytics ID(s).
+- [Optionally] Provision of bulked data related to Analytics ID(s).

-- Provision of Accuracy information about Analytics ID(s).
+- [Optionally] Provision of Accuracy information about Analytics ID(s).

-- Provision of ML model accuracy information or ML model accuracy degradation about a ML Model.
+- [Optionally] Provision or retrieval of ML model accuracy information or ML model accuracy degradation about a ML Model.